muziejus/media-history-of-nyc/sections/assessment.md

 #### Artifact post

-*25%* During the second half of the semester, you will craft a report/post (1,000 – 1,500 words) about a single artifact you have found in the [Downtown Collection at the Fales Library](https://guides.nyu.edu/downtown-collection/overview).
-In describing the artifact, you should position it within the media spatiohistory of Downtown by investigating the various networks and archaeologies criss-crossing within the artifact.
+**25%** During the second half of the semester, you will craft a report/post (1,000 – 1,500 words) about a single artifact you have found in the [Downtown Collection at the Fales Library](https://guides.nyu.edu/downtown-collection/overview).
+In describing the artifact, you should position it within the media spatiohistory of Downtown by investigating the various networks and archæologies criss-crossing within the artifact.
 You will need to pitch me on the artifact in the form of the one-paragraph précis.
 You will also improve upon this post over the course of our collaboration on the final project.
 The post should follow basic rules of academic citation.

-#### Final project — “Downtown Archaeologies”
+#### Final project — “Downtown Archæologies”

-**20%** In the last few weeks of the course, we will combine the artifact posts with other, shorter works to create the “Downtown Archaeologies.”
+**20%** In the last few weeks of the course, we will combine the artifact posts with other, shorter works to create the “Downtown Archæologies.”
 Working collaboratively, we will draw connections between our various artifacts and determine which nodes are missing between them, subsequently filling in those edges with new nodes that take the form of shorter posts